daniel-tran/steam-points-shop-search/README.md

 1. Node 16.13.2 or higher
 2. Npm 8.1.2 or higher (should already be included with the standard Node installer)

+## View pre-generated data

+Simply load "index.html" into your browser and start using previously generated search data, located in "docs/data.js".

 ## Generating search data

 After cloning or downloading a copy of this repository: